tahaz0656/sep10-freedom-project/prep/content.md

      * The advanced motion synchronization technology eliminates the need to use uncomfortable patient restraints, or ask patients to hold their breath for example.
      * The CyberKnife System has more than two decades of clinical proof and has helped thousands of cancer patients.
 ## EDP (Engineering Design Process)
- I am currently on the researching the problem (step 2) and finding possible solutions (step 3) for my EDP (Engineering Design Process).
+ I am currently on the researching the problem (step 2) and finding possible solutions (step 3) steps for my EDP (Engineering Design Process).
+My main goal right now is too find ways that electrical engineering can furthermore help solve problems in society.
+Problems like littering, starvation, renewable energy, and lack of biomedical systems.
+My next stage is too find possible solutions on how electrical engineering can solve a lot of these problems.
+## Skills